mappls-api/mapmyindia-geoanalytics-api-web/listingAPI.md

 ### About This Release
 This is the first production release of this API which contains the basic definitions, usages, parameters, and other information regarding the API.
 Further releases would add more functions and modifications.

+###  Annexure

+For the complete list of attributes per layer as available within our APIs contact  [apisupport@mapmyindia.com](mailto:apisupport@mapmyindia.com)

 ## API URL